danielyxie/bitburner/doc/CONTRIBUTING.md

 #### How to Submit a Good Bug Report

-- **Use a clear and descriptive title** for the issue.
+- **Use a clear and descriptive title** for the Issue.
 - **State your browser, your browser's version, and your computer's OS.**
-- **Attach your save file**, if you think it would help solve the issue.
+- **Attach your save file**, if you think it would help solve the Issue.
+  Zip your save file first, then attach the zipped save file.
 - **Provide instructions on how to reproduce the bug** in as much detail as possible.
 If you cannot reliably reproduce the bug, then just try your best to explain what was happening when the bug occurred.
-- **Provide any scripts** that triggered the bug if the issue is Netscript-related.
+- **Provide any scripts** that triggered the bug if the Issue is Netscript-related.
 - **Open your browser's Dev Console and report any error-related output** that may be printed there.
 The Dev Console can be opened on most modern browsers by pressing F12.